 The teachers at The Williamsburg Neighborhood Nursery School are an extremely dedicated, passionate, warm, caring, and well-qualified group of educators.
 They are committed to bringing patience, joy, curiosity, and warmth to the process of learning each and every day, and take great pleasure in being able to watch their students gain life skills and a love for learning that they will carry with them for the rest of their lives.
 They are additionally extremely attentive to the importance of bridging the gap between home and school, communicating plentifully with parents about each child's developments, successes, and any concerns that may arise over the course of the school year.
 Considering an open, supportive, and trusting relationship between parents and teachers as a partnership that can greatly enhance a child's school experiences and their growth and development, in general, WNNS teachers are always available to meet with parents face-to-face, communicate via email, or to schedule a phone chat, as needed.

-All of our teachers possess a strong passion for early childhood education, with all Lead Teachers holding Master's Degrees in Early Childhood Education, and all Assistant Teachers holding a minimum of a Bachelor's Degree in an area related to education.
+All of our teachers possess a strong passion for early childhood education, with all Lead Teachers holding Master's Degrees in Early Childhood Education, or working towards a Master's or Certification via a DoH and DoE approved study plan.
 With many of our teachers having attended Bank Street School of Education or Hunter College's early education undergraduate and graduate programs, our teachers have taken their own diverse educational experiences and translated them to methods and approaches that fit into WNNS' progressive philosophy.

 To find out more about our wonderful teachers, please select a class below!

 Our school is made up of not only wonderful children, but also amazing parents.
 We welcome parent involvement and strive to provide not only educational, but also community-building opportunities for current parents.
 Each year, WNNS enlists the help of parents to help make our school fundraising events successful, to maintain and beatify our space, and to reach out into the community.